 Do: Read nonfiction.
-Hermione’s favorite book was Hogwarts: A History, and her reasons are pretty obvious.
+Hermione’s favorite book was Hogwarts: A History (which we hope she got for cheap), and her reasons are pretty obvious.
 How exciting is the founding of every Muggle’s favorite magical school?
 Muggle history is filled with heroes and villains too, just like Godric and Salazar, and learning about our history helps us understand our future.

 Don’t: Scoff at others fascination with things you think are trivial, like Divination and Nicholas Sparks books.
 Everybody needs a good cream puff periodically.

 Do: Speak up in class.
 I wouldn’t know for sure, but I think that professors must have a love/hate relationship with discussion classes.
 Presumably, they’re more fun to teach, but it can be difficult to invoke thoughtful discussion when no one in your class has read the material.
 I can’t tell you how many times I have heard a professor ask a question to a completely silent room.
 They try to keep calm, but there is usually a glint of panic in their eyes.
 In discussion classes especially, your professors rely on YOU to make the discussion lively and worthwhile.
 Your contribution will usually bring relief and give other students the confidence to pitch in with their own ideas.

 Don’t: Speak up in class with this level of enthusiasm.
 Just don’t.

 Do: Try to work on assignments as soon as they are assigned.
 It’ll prevent the snowballing of various assignments, and you won’t need a time turner to get everything done.

 Don’t: Do your lazy best friend’s assignments, even if he is your future husband.